Trump nixes North Korea trip by Secretary of State one day after Pompeo announced it

 WASHINGTON – President Donald Trump on Friday nixed a planned trip to North Korea by Secretary of State Mike Pompeo, suggesting Kim Jong Un's regime had not made good on promises to relinquish its nuclear weapons arsenal.

-Trump announced the cancellation in a tweet Friday, just one day after Pompeo said he would be traveling to North Korea next week to press that country on its pledge to denuclearize.
+Trump announced the cancellation in a series of tweets Friday, just one day after Pompeo said he would be traveling to North Korea next week to press that country on its pledge to denuclearize.
 Pompeo announced the trip in a carefully orchestrated appearance on Thursday with Stephen Biegun, who was just named as the Trump administration’s special representative for North Korea.

 But on Friday, Trump said he asked Pompeo not to go to North Korea because “because I feel we are not making sufficient progress with respect to the denuclearization of the Korean Peninsula.”